 On behalf of the Department of Diagnostic and Interventional Imaging at McGovern Medical School at UTHealth, welcome to our radiology residency website.
 Thank you for your interest in our program.

-We accept 13 residents per year, 10 residents in diagnostic radiology (DR) and 3 residents in the combined UT/MD Anderson Integrated IR residency.
+We accept 13 residents per year, 10 residents in diagnostic radiology (DR) and 3 residents in the combined UT/MD Anderson Integrated IR residency which is sponsored by UT-Houston.
 Our main teaching hospitals include Memorial Hermann Hospital- Texas Medical Center (MHH-TMC), LBJ General Hospital (LBJ) and MD Anderson Cancer Center (MDACC).
 We are also affiliated with Texas Children’s Hospital (TCH).
 We have approximately 110 faculty members.
 Residents are exposed to a large variety of cases and experience imaging in the inpatient, outpatient and emergency settings.
 We have a Trauma Level 1 Emergency Department at MHH-TMC, and a top cancer center at MDACC.
 Our location in the Texas Medical Center, the largest in the world, provides a unique training experience with access to numerous faculty, resources, and research opportunities.
 Houston is a large metropolitan city and its diversity provides the opportunity for variety and ample volumes.

 We have a dynamic program.
 Our graduates are proficient in all areas of radiology, ready to work independently and have the skills to succeed in any fellowship or practice setting.